MarCnu/edx-platform/docs/en_us/data/source/internal_data_formats/package.rst

 The ``{org}-{site}-events-{date}.log.gz.gpg`` file contains a daily log of course events.
-A separate file is available for courses running on edge.edx.org (with "edge" for the {site} in the file name) and on edx.org (with "edx" for {site}).
+A separate file is available for courses running on edge.edx.org (with "edge" for {site} in the file name) and on edx.org (with "edx" for {site}).

 For a partner organization named UniversityX, these daily files are identified by the organization name, the edX site name, and the date.
 For example, ``universityx-edge-2014-07-25.log.gz.gpg``.

 An alternative option for event data is available.
 The ``{date}-{org}-tracking.tar`` file is available each week.
 It contains a cumulative log of events in all of an organization's courses.
-Data for courses running on both the edx.org and edge.edx.org. sites is included in this file.
+Data for courses running on both the edx.org and edge.edx.org sites is included in this file.

+.. remove this paragraph ^ when weekly file is removed.

+.. important:: The ``{org}-{site}-events-{date}.log.gz.gpg`` file is designed to replace the ``{date}-{org}-tracking.tar`` file in your data package.
+Both files will be produced for several weeks, and then production of the ``{date}-{org}-tracking.tar`` file will be discontinued.

 .. remove this paragraph ^ when weekly file is removed.